U.S. jobs, inflation data support tapering of Fed bond buying

 BROAD GAINS IN PRICES

-In another report, the Labour Department said its Consumer Price Index rose 0.2 percent last month, in line with economists' expectations, as the cost of goods and services ranging from tobacco to apparel and food increased.
+In another report, the Labor Department said its Consumer Price Index rose 0.2 percent, in line with economists' expectations, as the cost of goods and services ranging from tobacco to apparel and food increased.

-The CPI had gained 0.5 percent in June.
-In the 12 months through July, the CPI advanced 2.0 percent, the largest increase since February, after rising 1.8 percent in June.
+The CPI had increased 0.5 percent in June.
+In the 12 months through July, the CPI advanced 2.0 percent, the largest increase since February, after increasing 1.8 percent in June.

 The push in inflation to the Fed's 2 percent target suggested the downward drift in prices seen early in the year was over and could comfort some central bank officials who have warned on the potential dangers of inflation running too low.